 - Area rugs cut down on regular wear and tear on the floors in the areas where they are positioned.

 - Little felt stickers (like these) do a good job protecting your floors from furniture-driven scratches.

 Here are a few rules of thumb when cleaning your floors:

 - Sweep or vacuum debris on a regular basis

 - Mop with water and a gentle soap and never leave water or other liquids sitting on your hardwoods.
 Water can eventually penetrate the finish and leave stains in the wood.
 If you are not sure what cleaner to use on your floors, manufacturers of wood sealants often offer hardwood floor cleaners, such as Minwax® Hardwood Floor Cleaner.

 5. Care for your cabinets

 Making sure that the materials you choose for your home match your lifestyle will make it much easier to care for them.
-If you’re just getting started on your renovation, check out our guide on how to choose the best kitchen floor for your family.
+If you’re just getting started on your renovation, check out our kitchen redmodeling cost guide.